Objective ADHD diagnosis

 Experts from widely different fields produce scientific reports, offer opinions and write about ADHD; everyone from psychiatrists, neurologists, journalists, teachers, parents, doctors, nutritionists, naysayers, people with ADHD and even ADHD coaches have their own views.

-Better diagnosis = better support
+Better ADHD diagnosis = better support

 There is really no debate that a significant proportion of the Worldwide population (3%-8%) have the collection of traits defined as ADHD, but with only patient histories and simple subjective symptom lists like the American DSM, there is little objective in an ADHD diagnosis.
 Frustratingly most of the symptom lists were developed for children and seldom match well to the individual experience of ADD adults.